9:15am - 10:45am

 Dr James Norman

-James is an inclusion health and general internal medicine consultant in London.
-James was chosen to represent the Central and North East London region in 2023.
-He is a full-time consultant in general internal medicine and the new specialty of inclusion health, having trained in infectious diseases.
-He was a graduate entry medic in Nottingham and has spent time as a junior doctor in the Midlands, before returning home to London on an ID/GIM training number, completing his training in 2020 and taking an initial role in the Imperial Trust.
-Since joining University College Hospital in 2021, he has been working on identifying the health needs of the inclusion health population in the hope of improving their health outcomes and reducing their usage of emergency services.
+Dr James is a full-time consultant in general internal medicine and the new specialty of inclusion health, having trained in infectious diseases.
+He was chosen to represent the central and north-east London region in 2023.
+He was a graduate-entry medic in Nottingham and has spent time as a junior doctor in the Midlands, before returning home to London on an ID/GIM training number, completing his training in 2020 and taking an initial role in the Imperial Trust.
+Since joining University College Hospital in 2021, James has been working on identifying the health needs of the inclusion health population in the hope of improving their health outcomes and reducing their usage of emergency services.
 On top of this, he has a great deal of interest in medical education and both clinical and educational supervision.
-He hopes to unite all these interests in promoting better management of the inclusion health population across London, the United Kingdom and potentially beyond.
+He hopes to unite all these interests in promoting better management of the inclusion health population across London, the UK and potentially beyond.

 Dr James Norman